 - VET is an important part of upper secondary education in most OECD countries.
-On average, 38% of all upper secondary students opt for VET programmes in Hungary, a lower proportion than the OECD average of 42% (Figure 1).
+On average, 52% of all upper secondary students opt for VET programmes in Poland, a higher proportion than the OECD average of 42% (Figure 1).
 Certain fields of study are more common than others at this level.
-In Hungary, the most common broad field is engineering, manufacturing and construction with 51% of upper secondary vocational graduates earning a qualification in this field, compared to 33% on average across OECD countries. - The organisation and delivery of upper secondary VET programmes varies considerably from country to country.
+In Poland, the most common broad field is engineering, manufacturing and construction with 39% of upper secondary vocational graduates earning a qualification in this field, compared to 33% on average across OECD countries. - The organisation and delivery of upper secondary VET programmes varies considerably from country to country.
 In combined school- and work-based programmes, between 25% and 90% of the curriculum is taught as work-based learning, while the remainder is organised within the school environment.
-In Hungary, all upper secondary vocational students are enrolled in combined schooland work-based programmes, which is higher than the OECD average of 34% (Figure 1). - The average age of enrolment in upper secondary vocational programmes across OECD countries (21 years) tends to be higher than for general programmes (17 years), a pattern not found in Hungary.
-The average age of enrolment in upper secondary education is lower for students in vocational programmes (18 years) than for students in general programmes (19 years).
+In Poland, 14% of upper secondary vocational students are enrolled in combined school- and work-based programmes, which is lower than the OECD average of 34% (Figure 1). - The average age of enrolment in upper secondary vocational programmes across OECD countries (21 years) tends to be higher than for general programmes (17 years), a pattern not found in Poland.
+The average age of enrolment in upper secondary education is lower for students in vocational programmes (17 years) than for students in general programmes (19 years).
 The share of upper secondary vocational students tends to increase with age.
-In Hungary, the share of upper secondary students enrolled in VET is 36% among 15-19 year-olds (OECD average: 37%), and 43% among 20-24 year-olds (OECD average: 62%). - To support upper secondary vocational students' transition to post-secondary education and improve their career prospects, many countries have created direct pathways from vocational programmes to higher levels of education.
-This is less the case in Hungary where most students are enrolled in upper secondary vocational programmes that do not offer the chance of direct access to tertiary education.
-However, these programmes offer their graduates opportunities to continue their education at the post-secondary non-tertiary level (ISCED 4), often in the form of one or two years training courses. - In 2019, 39% of 25-34 year-olds in Hungary held an upper secondary or post-secondary nontertiary vocational qualification as their highest educational level while 17% held a general one.
-The employment rate of younger adults with a vocational upper secondary or post-secondary nontertiary education tend to be higher than the employment rate of those with general qualifications at this level (by 9 percentage points on average across OECD countries).
-Hungary follows this pattern, as 84% of 25-34 year-olds with an upper secondary or post-secondary non-tertiary vocational qualification are employed compared with 76% of those with a general qualification (Figure 1). - On average across OECD countries, adults with an upper secondary or post-secondary nontertiary vocational education have similar earnings to their peers with a general education at this level.
-While the difference in relative earnings between adults with general and vocational upper secondary or post-secondary non-tertiary attainment is less than 5 percentage points in about one quarter of OECD and partner countries, it is 6 percentage points in favour of vocational qualifications in Hungary. - Poorer labour-market prospects of VET qualifications combined with higher tertiary attainment may have contributed to the decline in the share of adults with an upper secondary vocational qualification across generations in many countries.
-In Hungary, among those with upper secondary or post-secondary non-tertiary education as their highest attainment, 85% of 55-64 year-olds (older adults), compared with 69% of 25-34 year-olds (younger adults) held a vocational qualification.
+This is not the case in Poland, where the share of upper secondary students enrolled in VET is 56% among 15-19 year-olds (OECD average: 37%), and 19% among 20-24 year-olds (OECD average: 62%). - To support upper secondary vocational students' transition to post-secondary education and improve their career prospects, many countries have created direct pathways from vocational programmes to higher levels of education.
+In Poland, 77% of upper secondary vocational students are enrolled in programmes that offer the chance of direct access to tertiary education, slightly higher than the OECD average of 70% (Figure 1). - In 2019, 37% of 25-34 year-olds in Poland held an upper secondary or post-secondary non-tertiary vocational qualification as their highest educational level while 14% held a general one.
+The employment rate of younger adults with a vocational upper secondary or post-secondary non-tertiary education tend to be higher than the employment rate of those with general qualifications at this level (by 9 percentage points on average across OECD countries).
+Poland follows this pattern, as 80% of 25-34 year-olds with an upper secondary or post-secondary non-tertiary vocational qualification are employed compared with 76% of those with a general qualification (Figure 1). - Poorer labour-market prospects of VET qualifications combined with higher tertiary attainment may have contributed to the decline in the share of adults with an upper secondary vocational qualification across generations in many countries.
+In Poland, among those with upper secondary or post-secondary non-tertiary education as their highest attainment, 91% of 55-64 year-olds (older adults), compared with 73% of 25-34 year-olds (younger adults) held a vocational qualification.
 In comparison, the equivalent OECD averages are 72% for older adults and 59% for younger adults. - On average across OECD countries, the ratio of students to teaching staff is similar in both upper secondary vocational and general programmes.
-In Hungary, there are 12 students for every teaching staff member in both general and vocational programmes
+In Poland, there are 11 students for every teaching staff member in general programmes and 9 in vocational ones.